IBM/ibm-storage-odf-block-driver/docs/configuring/known_issues.md

 ##### Problem verification:
 1. The ODF-FS Console pod failure reason can be extracted with the 'oc describe' command on the ODF-FS operator pod.
 Failure reason will be OOMKilled (error 137).
 2. Any attempt to delete the ODF-FS Console pod fails in the same way.
-3. The ODF-FS Console pod's log itself does not show any meaningfull information as the pod cannot start.
+3. The ODF-FS Console pod's log itself does not show any meaningful information as the pod cannot start.

 ##### Workaround:
 1. SSH into OCP cluster